-Residences, Inc., Camella Homes, Inc. and Household Development Corporation and as director of Vista Land & Lifescapes, Inc., Vista Residences, Inc. and Camella Homes, Inc.
+Corporation and as director of Vista Land & Lifescapes, Inc., Vista Residences, Inc. and Camella Homes, Inc. Ms. Tolentino was appointed Chief Operations Officer of the Company in February 2016.

 ROSARIO H. JAVIER, Director.
 Ms. Javier graduated from the University of the Philippines with a Bachelor's degree in Political Science.
 She previously served as the Corporate Secretary of the Company from April 1984 until December 2015.
 Ms. Javier currently serves as the President of Prescription Holdings Limited, Inc., the Corporate Secretary of MB Villar Company, the Treasurer of Infra Holdings Corp., a director of Links Holdings & Prop., Inc., and a director of Ultimate Holdings, Inc.